 Derived from the word "defense," fencing is a sport and martial art that involves using swords called foils (practice swords), sabers, and épées (a fencing sword with a bowl-shaped hand guard).
 The objective of fencing is to touch the opponent with the tip of a sword without getting hit by the opponent's sword.
-A fencing game (or bout) is typically three minutes-the first fencer to score five touches (or hits) wins; if neither reaches five within the designated time period, the participant with the most touches wins.
-If performed correctly with the proper equipment, fencing is a safe activity with a low injury rate.
+A fencing game (or bout) is typically three minutes-the first fencer to score five touches (or hits) wins; if neither reaches five within the designated time, the participant with the most touches wins.
+If performed correctly and with the proper equipment, fencing is a safe activity with a low injury rate.
 Most fencing clubs provide students with a full kit of equipment.

-Daisies can learn about fencing games and the rules of fencing but should use only foam (mock) swords, as the balance and hand-eye co-ordination needed to fence are not sufficiently well developed at this age.
+Daisies can learn about fencing games and the rules of fencing but should use only foam (mock) swords, as the balance and hand/eye coordination needed to fence are not sufficiently developed at this age.

-- U.S. Fencing Association: USA Fencing - U.S. Fencing Coaches Association: USFCA
+- USA Fencing

+- U.S. Fencing Coaches Association: USFCA

+- International Fencing Federation